-Before making a mental health order in relation to a person, the ACAT considers an assessment of the person conducted under an assessment order, which includes thorough expert assessment at a designated mental-health facility.
+Before making a mental health order, the ACAT considers an assessment of the person conducted under an assessment order, which includes thorough expert assessment at a designated mental-health facility.
 It can also consider another assessment of the person that the ACAT considers appropriate.

 The ACAT has broad powers over assessment orders.
 It can direct the person in charge of a mental-health facility:

-- If appropriate, to admit a person to be assessed to the facility to conduct the assessment; and
+- to admit a person to the facility to be assessed; and

-- If necessary, to detain the person at the facility until the assessment has been conducted; and
+- to detain the person at the facility until they are assessed; and

-- To provide the assistance that is necessary and reasonable to conduct the assessment.
+- to provide necessary and reasonable help to conduct the assessment.